Toussaint Iluku Bolumbu

-Toussaint Iluku Bolumbu (born 18 November 1964) is a Congolese Catholic prelate who serves as Bishop of the Roman Catholic Diocese of Bokungu-Ikela, in the Ecclesiastical Metropolitan Province of Mbandaka-Bikoro in the Democratic Republic of the Congo, since 13 May 2019.
+Toussaint Iluku Bolumbu M.S.C. (born 18 November 1964) is a Congolese Catholic prelate who serves as Bishop of the Roman Catholic Diocese of Bokungu-Ikela, in the Ecclesiastical Metropolitan Province of Mbandaka-Bikoro in the Democratic Republic of the Congo, since 13 May 2019.
 Before that, from 23 July 1995 until he was appointed bishop, he was a priest of the Order of the Missionaries of the Sacred Heart of Jesus.
 He was appointed bishop on 13 May 2019 by Pope Francis.
 He was consecrated and installed at Bokungu, Democratic Republic of the Congo, on 21 July 2019.

 Background and education

 Bolumbu was born on 18 November 1964 in Monieka, Archdiocese of Mbandaka-Bikoro, Equateur Province, in the Democratic Congo.
 He is the seventh born in a family of eleven siblings.
 He holds Bachelor's degrees in both Philosophy and Theology.
 He also holds a Licentiate in spiritual theology, awarded by the Pontifical Gregorian University, in Rome, Italy.